 - Do it to a set of principles that reflect organisational values.
 There must be some limits e.g. autonomy within boundaries.
 When Hamish Tyrwhitt became CEO the first thing he did was to establish and reaffirm our group wide values: discipline, integrity, safety and success.
 These govern the way in which we’ll achieve our objectives and the way in which we’ll undertake the key tasks to do so.

 - Move with speed.
 While we selected just 3-5 objectives each year, once we decided what they were, we moved quickly to execute.
 Why?
 If you move fast you run the risk of making mistakes, but you also release anxiety caused by uncertainty.
 You get to the solution quickly and people become less anxious as a result.
 If you make a mistake – which you invariably will – you must acknowledge it, apologise for it, rectify it as best as possible, and then move on.

 - Communicate continuously.
 Often people want answers; sometimes you don’t yet have them.
 We pledged that if we didn’t have the answer we would provide a timeframe within which we would know the answer.
 Make a commitment and then deliver on it.

 - Bring people along on the journey.
 This required a lot of engagement, particularly with leaders, to convince them why it was necessary to change.
 Many of our leaders had only worked at Leighton.
-They had learnt some fabulous things about building infrastructure here, but had been less exposed to the commercial aspects of running a listed company.
+They learned some fabulous things about building infrastructure here, but had been less exposed to the commercial aspects of running a listed company.
 Exposing them to people who had that experience, from companies who weren’t competing with us but had gone through similar transformation journeys, was a critical aspect of bringing them along for the ride.